Costello1329/cpp-mipt-2021/roadmap/readme.md

 - `using` keyword: template and non-template `using` versions
 -  template recursion: ideas and usage (example: function `print_all`)

-### Exceptions:
-- General idea:
-    - Motivation for using exceptions.
-    - The `throw` statement and the `try/catch` block.
-    - Examples of standard operators that throw exceptions.
-- Difference between exceptions and runtime errors.
-Errors that are not exceptions and exceptions that are not errors.
-- Rules for catching and re-throwing exceptions, casting types when catching exceptions.
-Catching all exceptions.
-The rules for choosing a catch block by the compiler in the case when different blocks are suitable.
-- Copying when throwing and catching exceptions.
-Features of catching exceptions by value and by reference.
-- Old-style exception specifications and their problems, unexpected exceptions.
-C++ 11 style exception specifications, `noexcept` operator and specifier.
-Conditional noexcept.
-- Exceptions in constructors and the problem of memory leaks on exceptions.
-- Exceptions in destructors.
-- Security guarantees for exceptions: basic and strict.

 ### Inheritance:
 - Inheritance declaration:
     - `protected` access modifier.